-- Loosen the thumbscrew.
-(Fig. 30) - Slide the upper section of the Fence leftwards to the required position and tighten the thumbscrew. - Conduct a 'dry run' with the power off to confirm that there is no interference between moving parts as the cutting head and blade are lowered to make a sliding cut.
+- · Loosen the thumbscrew.
+(Fig.43) - Slide the selected upper section of the Fence away from the blade to the desired position and tighten the thumbscrew. - Conduct a 'dry run' with the power off to confirm that there is no interference between moving parts as the Cutting Head and blade are lowered to make a sliding cut.